Working with Global Secondary Indexes: .NET

 amount.

-is not a key attribute for the table, it is not
+Because Precipitation is not a key attribute for the table, it is not

 required.
-However, WeatherData
+However, WeatherData items without Precipitation do

-not appear in PrecipIndex
+not appear in PrecipIndex.

 client = new AmazonDynamoDBClient(); string tableName = "WeatherData"; // Attribute definitions var attributeDefinitions = new List<AttributeDefinition>() { {new AttributeDefinition{ AttributeName = "Location", AttributeType = "S"}}, {new AttributeDefinition{ AttributeName = "Date", AttributeType = "S"}}, {new AttributeDefinition(){ AttributeName = "Precipitation", AttributeType = "N"} } }; // Table key schema var tableKeySchema = new List<KeySchemaElement>() { {new KeySchemaElement { AttributeName = "Location", KeyType = "HASH"}}, //Partition key {new KeySchemaElement { AttributeName = "Date", KeyType = "RANGE"} //Sort key } }; // PrecipIndex var precipIndex = new GlobalSecondaryIndex { IndexName = "PrecipIndex", ProvisionedThroughput = new ProvisionedThroughput { ReadCapacityUnits = (long)10, WriteCapacityUnits = (long)1 }, Projection = new Projection { ProjectionType = "ALL" } }; var indexKeySchema = new List<KeySchemaElement> { {new KeySchemaElement { AttributeName = "Date", KeyType = "HASH"}}, //Partition key {new KeySchemaElement{AttributeName = "Precipitation",KeyType = "RANGE"}} //Sort key }; precipIndex.KeySchema = indexKeySchema; CreateTableRequest createTableRequest = new CreateTableRequest { TableName = tableName, ProvisionedThroughput = new ProvisionedThroughput { ReadCapacityUnits = (long)5, WriteCapacityUnits = (long)1 }, AttributeDefinitions = attributeDefinitions, KeySchema = tableKeySchema, GlobalSecondaryIndexes = { precipIndex } }; CreateTableResponse response = client.CreateTable(createTableRequest); Console.WriteLine(response.CreateTableResult.TableDescription.TableName); Console.WriteLine(response.CreateTableResult.TableDescription.TableStatus);